payner35/reduxToast/README.md

         />
 ```

 However.. it's important to geek out.
-Today we have new oportunities to overcomplicate even the simpliest of features.
-So lets wire up some Toast to a Redux State.. managed by Apollo.. and use Mantra to organise the codebase... on Meteor.
+Today we have new opportunities to overcomplicate even the simplest of features.
+So let's wire up some Toast to a Redux State.. managed by Apollo.. and use Mantra to organize the codebase... on Meteor.
 Just because ;)

 ### Modules